Texuhport/Stock-Market-Denoiser/AboutStocksift.md

 - The short-term analysis provides data for MACD, RSI, Moving Average, and Daily Return for the 10 stocks selected in the risk evaluation.

-If you have any questions about the project, please reach out to any of the team members: Ahmad Saeed Aslam, Anna Toaze, Oluwademilade Oyebanji, Shivakumar Velavan, Mick Charbonneau-Dinelle.